ASU Digital Repository

 An array of children’s and youth adult books including these genres: picture books, fiction, non-fiction, graphic novels, non-English language books, primarily in Spanish, and story collections.
 Curriculum collections are located in the Polytechnic campus Library, on the Tempe campus in Hayden Library, and on the West campus in Fletcher Library.

-Design Library Archives & Special Collections
+Design Library Archives and Special Collections

 Special collections of primary source materials related to architecture, planning, interior design, and industrial design.
 The Design Library archives and special collections are located on the Tempe campus in the Design Library, located in the Design North building.